Alarchemn/sales_forecasting/README.md

 ## API
 This folder contains code for a REST API deployment of the final model.
 The REST API is built using the FASTAPI library and utilizes uvicorn as the server.
 The functions and models are added using another script inside the "models" subfolder.
 The main file, named "main.py," focuses solely on the REST API implementation and is designed to easily incorporate additional functionalities and endpoints in the future.

+You can run the standalone API with the command: `uvicorn app.main:app --reload`

 ## Dockerfile
 The Dockerfile provided allows for the creation of a Docker image for easy deployment and containerization of the application.
 It includes the necessary requirements.txt file with the required libraries for the container.

+You can build the docker image with the command: `docker build -t sales_api_image .` and run it with: `docker run -d --name sales_api -p 80:80 sales_api_image`

 # OUTPUT
 The OUTPUT folder stores the generated graphs, the serialized model, and a CSV file containing the predictions.